akshayPaswan33/ooad/README.md

 The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+## Command Pattern

+The Command Pattern allows you to decouple the requester of an action from the object that actually performs the action.
+So, here the requester would be the remote control and the object that performs the action would be an instance of one of your vendor classes.

+The Command Pattern encapsulates a request (LightOn, GarageOpen) as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.